When businesses change hands

 - an arrangement that the new employer owns or has use of some or all of the old employer’s assets that relate to the transferring work

-- the work from the old employer is outsourced to the new employer
+- the work the employee does is outsourced by the old employer to the new employer

 - they are associated entities within the meaning of section 50AAA of the Corporations Act 2001 (there are a number of ways entities can be associated – broadly speaking, it involves one entity having a controlling interest in the other).

-Given the above, there is no transfer of business for the purposes of the Fair Work Act 2009 unless at least one employee moves to the new employer.
+Given the above, there is no transfer of business for the purposes of the Fair Work Act 2009 unless at least one employee moves to the new employer and they are doing ‘transferring work’.

 Back to top